HarryDotMYx/HarryDotMYx/README.md

 # About Me:

-Greetings, I am PG MOHD AZHAN FIKRI.
-As a Malaysian gentleman without a background in Computer Science or IT, I focus my strengths and interests in the field of "OSINT".
-I believe this discipline is fundamental and of utmost importance.
+Hello, <br> I'm PG MOHD AZHAN FIKRI.
+While I may not have a background in Computer Science or IT, I'm deeply invested in the realm of "OSINT".
+I consider it a vital aspect of our work.

-In "Anyteam", I strive to integrate values of collaboration, innovation, and excellence.
-My belief in the importance of team synergy and the development of each individual's potential forms the foundation of my every step and decision.
-With a solution-focused approach and a desire for continual learning, I am dedicated to maximizing positive impact in every project I engage in.
+Within "Any team", I prioritize values such as collaboration, innovation, and excellence.
+I firmly believe in nurturing team synergy and fostering the growth of each member.
+With a proactive problem-solving approach and a commitment to continuous learning, I am devoted to maximizing positive outcomes in all our endeavors.

-My goal is to bring fresh perspectives, make meaningful contributions, and be a catalyst for positive change within "Anyteam".
-Together, we can achieve excellence and effective innovation.
+My objective is to offer fresh perspectives, make meaningful contributions, and serve as a catalyst for positive transformation within "Anyteam".
+Together, I am confident we can achieve unparalleled excellence and drive impactful innovation.

 # From?
  🇲🇾 !